Priyanka2203/Loan-Analysis/README.md

 # Loan-Analysis
 This is a loan data in where we have to predict loan_status based on several atrributes.
-These attributes are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+These attributes are Gender, Education, Income, Prinpal, Loan Status, Credit History and others.

 Responsibilities :